ESMValGroup/ESMValCore/doc/recipe/overview.rst

   Please note that `yaml`_ interprets numbers with a leading ``0`` as octal numbers, so we recommend to avoid them.
 For example, use ``128`` to specify the year 128 instead of ``0128``.)
-  Alternatively, the time range can be specified in `ISO 8601 format <https://en.wikipedia.org/wiki/ISO_8601>`_, for both dates and periods.
-Or as a wildcard to work with all available data, set the starting point at the first available year, and set the ending point at the last available year.
-The starting point and end point must be separated with '/'.
+  Alternatively, the time range can be specified in `ISO 8601 format
-  (e.g key-value ``timerange: '1982/1990'``)
+  <https://en.wikipedia.org/wiki/ISO_8601>`_, for both dates and periods.
+  The starting point and end point must be separated with ``/`` (e.g., ``timerange: '1982/1990'`` will select the data from the years 1982 to 1990, ``timerange: '1910/P2Y'`` will select 2 years of data starting in 1910, or ``P1Y2M/19201231T235959`` will select 1 year and 2 months of data ending on 31 December 1920 23:59:59).
+  In addition, wildcards (``'*'``) are accepted, which allow the selection of the first available year for each individual dataset (when used as a starting point) or the last available year (when used as an ending point).
+  For example, use ``timerange: '*/P2Y'`` to select the first 2 years of all datasets or ``timerange: 'P5Y/*'`` to select the last 5 years.
 - model grid (native grid ``grid: gn`` or regridded grid ``grid: gr``, for CMIP6 data only).